tmdbah/tmdbah/README.md

 ▷ Rigorous training in best practices in various Cybersecurity and related domains such as Secure Programming & Penetration Testing, Usable Security & Privacy, Network & Information Security, Cloud Data Storage and Malware Analysis.

-Email: tmdbah@gmail.com | w: tmdbah.com
+📫 How to reach me: tmdbah@gmail.com | w: tmdbah.com

 ---
 ### 🧰 Languages and Tools